 - Cathay Pacific has been working their way back to profitability, and just reported a profit for 2018, meaning they’re once again on the right track

-- HK Express operates a fleet of narrowbody aircraft, primarily to destinations in China and Korea; they’re also owned by HNA Group
+- HK Express operates a fleet of narrowbody aircraft, primarily to destinations in China and Korea, and has been owned by HNA Group

 Hong Kong Airlines A330